jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 ## React Navigation

-This example use react-navigation with a bottom tabs navigation.
+This example uses react-navigation with a bottom tabs navigation.
 To be able to render Modalize on top of all the rest (and especially the bottom tabs) you will need to install the package [`react-native-portalize`](https://github.com/jeremybarbet/react-native-portalize).
-You can follow the example to see how it is used.
+You can find out where is it defined in the [index.js](https://github.com/jeremybarbet/react-native-modalize/blob/master/examples/react-navigation/src/index.js#L8-L12) and [Examples.js](https://github.com/jeremybarbet/react-native-modalize/blob/master/examples/react-navigation/src/screens/Examples.js#L39-L49).

 <details>
-<summary><strong>Runing the example</strong></summary>
+<summary><strong>Running the example</strong></summary>
 <p>

 #### First tab